pramode/Python-and-LaTeX-Book/src/chap2.rst

 Exiting Python
 -------------------
-If you wish to stop using Python, simply type *Ctrl-d* (hold down the key labelled *Ctrl* on the keyboard and then type the letter **d**).
+If you wish to stop using Python, simply type *Ctrl-d* (hold down the key labeled *Ctrl* on the keyboard and then type the letter **d**).
 All the variable assignments which you have made are lost when you exit Python.